Nexia23/Plasmodium_abs_FBA/PhD-Notes/FBA - Plasmodium falciparum.md

 Lots of papers but not cited by others use model from Plata et al. as base.
 Changes:
 - the biomass composition to include more phospholipids and fatty acids same reference as #Chiappino-Pepe2017
-- dry weight is defined by merozoite weight ~1,0017 pg (no reference) and multiplication rate of merozoite = * 23
+- dry weight is defined by merozoite weight ~1,0017 pg (no reference) and multiplication rate of merozoite = * 23 thus growth rate over cell cycle is (24 -1)/48 g/h/gDW merozoite
 ## Comparison Table

 |  | ipfal21 | ipfa |